Functionality/Page Builder not working in Make theme

 Would you mind taking a couple minutes to see how Make works at this level?
 There's a small likelihood that there's a centralized place where they list all the attributes/tags that they use (like for an internal whitelist).
 If so, let's build a whitelist ourselves.
 Otherwise, let's go with the solution you've already put in place.
 IMO it's not worth the effort (for our trusted users) to compile an exhaustive whitelist by scouring the entire source of Make.

-#7 Updated by Boone Gorges about 5 years ago
+#7 Updated by Boone Gorges almost 6 years ago

 - Target version changed from 1.6.8 to 1.7